AaronLaw/my-setting/Raspberry Pi setup notes.md

 Google: raspberry audio image ->  [Raspberry Pi: Mopidy on a credit card] (http://docs.mopidy.com/en/latest/installation/raspberrypi/)

 [Mopidy] (http://www.mopidy.com/) is an extensible music server written in Python.
-It can be installed on Pi, Ubuntu, Debian.
+It can be installed on Pi, Debian, Ubuntu, Arch Linux, Mac OS.

 Mopidy plays music from local disk, Spotify, SoundCloud, Google Play Music, and more.
 You edit the playlist from any phone, tablet, or computer using a range of MPD and web clients.